OpenKaito (SN5) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OpenKaito Historical Price

-According to the latest data gathered on OpenKaito live price page, the current price of OpenKaito is 21.99USD.
-The circulating supply of OpenKaito(SN5) is 1.27M SN5 , giving it a market capitalization of $28.01M.
+According to the latest data gathered on OpenKaito live price page, the current price of OpenKaito is 21.26USD.
+The circulating supply of OpenKaito(SN5) is 1.27M SN5 , giving it a market capitalization of $27.08M.

 - 30 Days0.00%$ --$ 23.8372$ 18.1616